Jelskipro/BeatBoots/README.md

 Getting Started
 --------------
-Check the buildguide.pdf on how to build it and what parts you need.
+Check out the Guide.pdf to learn how to build and use this project.
+It also contains a parts list.

 To use the Android app, download the project file and open it in Android Studio.
 Make sure your Android phone supports Android 4.2 or higher.